h-Hasib/SmartBudget/README.md

 # SmartBudget

 SmartBudget is a budgeting app that allows you to track your income, expenses, and savings in real-time.
-This is a cross-platform mobile application for both android and iOS.
+This is a cross-platform mobile application for both Android and iOS.

 ## Features

-- Cross platform
+- Cross-platform
 - Light/dark mode toggle
 - Multiple language (En-Bn)
 - Live previews